 Six Month Smiles offers clear aligner treatment for patients with crooked teeth, small gaps, and other minor misalignments.
-With short treatment times and the peace of mind that comes with in-person dental oversight, Six Month Smiles is a worthwhile option for anyone who wants to pair the effectiveness of hands-on care with the convenience of a six-month treatment timeline.
+With short treatment times and the peace of mind that comes with in-person dental oversight, we think Six Month Smiles is a worthwhile option for anyone who wants to pair hands-on care with the convenience of a six-month treatment timeline.

 In this review, we’ll cover all the details you need about Six Month Smiles clear aligners to decide if they’re the right fit for your smile.

 Dr. Ryan Swain created Six Month Smiles so that general dentists could offer their patients with minor misalignments a fast teeth-straightening solution.
 They use treatment plans reviewed by orthodontists, which can straighten most dental issues in as little as six months.